CypElf/Blog/articles/Write Ups/CTF interIUT/Crypto/des_bretons_malchanceux.md

 ---
 title: Des bretons malchanceux
 date: 22/06/2021
+keywords:
+    - crypto
-description: "In this challenge, we had to recover the flag from a strange sequence of numbers encoded with a weird custom base 13 and a few permutations."
+description: In this challenge, we had to recover the flag from a strange sequence of numbers encoded with a weird custom base 13 and a few permutations.
 author: Elf
 ---